Implementation of discrete positive operator valued measures on linear optical systems using cosine-sine decomposition: Introduction

 \section{Introduction}

 Projective measurements play an important role in information theoretic applications of quantum theory.
 However, they are not the most general type of measurements or even the optimal ones in most cases~\cite{nielsen_chuang, state_discrimination1}.
 For example, in quantum optics, the homodyne and heterodyne measurements~\cite{gerry_knight,scully} routinely implemented in the lab cannot be modelled as projective measurements.
-The most general class of measurements are mathematically represented as positive operator valued measures (POVM)~\cite{nielsen_chuang,aperes} with projective measurements being a limiting case of them.
-POVMs and their applications have been theoretically studied~\cite{povm_review, povm_app1,povm_app2,povm_app3}, however their experimental implemention on optical systems still remains a challenge.
+The most general class of measurements are mathematically represented as quantum instruments~\cite{holevo, wiseman,heinosaari, busch} with positive operator valued measures (POVM)~\cite{nielsen_chuang,aperes} being a special case of them.
+POVMs and their applications have been theoretically studied~\cite{povm_review, povm_app1,povm_app2,povm_app3,sahel_povm}, however their experimental implemention on optical systems still remains a challenge.
 In this paper we propose a scheme to implement an arbitrary POVM on optical systems.
-The scheme uses the Naimark Dilation theorem and the CS-decomposition~\cite{sandeep_csd} in order to realize the POVMs.
+The scheme uses the Naimark dilation theorem and CS-decomposition~\cite{sandeep_csd} in order to realize the POVMs.

-POVMs have proven to be advantageous in quantum state discrimination~\cite{state_discrimination1,state_discrimination2}, quantum metrology~\cite{metrology}, quantum state and process tomography~\cite{tomo1,tomo2}, coherent controls~\cite{konrad}, local filtering operations~\cite{filtering}, and more recently in quantum key distribution protocols~\cite{jaskaran_qkd, arvind3}.
+POVMs have proven to be advantageous in quantum state discrimination~\cite{state_discrimination1,state_discrimination2,bing_state_discrimination}, quantum metrology~\cite{metrology}, quantum state and process tomography~\cite{tomo1,tomo2}, coherent controls~\cite{konrad}, local filtering operations~\cite{filtering}, and more recently in quantum key distribution protocols~\cite{jaskaran_qkd, arvind3}.
 They are also significant in exploring foundational aspects including Bell non-locality~\cite{nonlocality1,nonlocality2} and quantum contextuality~\cite{context1} where it is not clear how these scenarios hold if POVMs are considered instead of projective measurements.
 Especially, in the field of quantum contextuality, where experimental demonstrations have only been performed for projective measurements, while experimental signatures of the same for POVMs is still an ongoing research~\cite{context_test_robust}.
 An efficient technique to perform arbitrary POVMs would greatly benefit these fields.
 Photonic systems are becoming an important platform for quantum information, communication and computation.
 Therefore, it is of tantamount importance to have efficient schemes to realise POVMs on these systems.